apache/druid/integration-tests-ex/docs/compose.md

 depending on what is to be tested.
 Since a large amount of the definition is common, we use inheritance to simplify cluster definition.

+Tests are split into categories so that they can run in parallel.
+Some of these categories use the same cluster configuration.
+To further reduce redundancy, test categories can share cluster configurations.

 See also:

 * [Druid configuration](druid-config.md) which is done via Compose.
 * [Test configuration](test-config.md) which tells tests about the cluster configuration.
 * [Docker compose specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md)

+## File Structure

+Docker Compose files live in the `druid-integration-test-cases` module (`test-cases` folder) in the `cluster` directory.
+There is a separate subdirectory for each cluster type (subset of test categories), plus a `Common` folder for shared files.

+## Shared Directory

+Each test has a "shared" directory that is mounted into each container to hold things like logs, security files, etc. The directory is known as `/shared` within the container, and resides in `target/<category>`.
+Even if two categories share a cluster configuration, they will have separate local versions of the shared directory.
+This is important to keep log files separate for each category.

 ## Base Configurations